FAQ Refrigerated vehicles – Frequently asked questions about novotruck refrigerated vans

 ✔ How to avoid problems – in 3 easy steps:

-Temperature control before / during loading: Use a certified infrared or penetration thermometer.
+Temperature check before/during loading: Use a certified infrared or penetration thermometer.
 Only goods with a documented target temperature may be loaded.

-Note in the waybill or digital delivery note: “Goods checked upon loading, core temperature X°C” – this protects the driver and freight forwarder.
+Note on the waybill or digital delivery note: "Goods checked upon loading, core temperature X°C" – this protects the driver and freight forwarder.

-Communication with sender & recipient: Clear specifications for pre-cooling and acceptance guidelines help avoid misunderstandings.
+Communication with sender and recipient: Clear specifications for pre-cooling and acceptance guidelines help avoid misunderstandings.